Company registration France

 In the case of a SAS company, the process may be drawn out a little longer.
 You need to receive the bank’s approval before you proceed, and the company director must travel for identification and payment of share capital.
 Once the certificate of payment is issued by the bank, we can start the process of registering your company.

-Depending on the choice of a form and how fast you are delivering required information and documents, the process may vary in duration.
-It can take anywhere between 2 weeks to 4 weeks to finally get the required registrations.
+Depending on the choice of a form, choice of a Bank and how fast you are delivering required information and documents, the process of setting up a company may vary in duration.
+It can take anywhere between 2 weeks to 4 weeks to finalize the process of company registration France.

-Once the financial aspects of your business are taken care of, we can start the registration process.
+Once the financial aspects of your business are taken care of, we can start with the setting up a company in France.
 You’re asked to submit three possible company names and we’ll check their availability in the Commercial Court Registry.
 Once that is approved, we’ll apply for a Certificate of Uniqueness.

 When we’ve received all documentation from you and the share capital deposit has been paid (in the case of SAS), we send a memorandum for your signature.
 Your bank account will be opened during this time.